 Using the right gear is essential when working out.
 For instance, flip-flops might be comfortable, but they don’t work for running.
 Wear shoes that provide support for the type of activity you’re doing and consider a weight belt for heavy lifting.

 Do you have a history of exercise injuries, or are you currently working your way back from one?
-The personal trainers at Elite Triangle Fitness can design and guide you through an individualized personal training program that’s right for your needs.
+The Doctors at San Pedro Chiropractic Clinic and the personal trainers at Elite Triangle Fitness can design and guide you through an customized program that’s right for your.
 Call us for a free consultation today!
+(310)480-7380